 Abandoned Shipwreck Act (1987).
 The Abandoned Shipwreck Act (43 USC 2101) claims federal ownership of certain shipwrecks in navigable state-controlled waters.
+Jurisdiction over abandoned shipwrecks on state-owned submerged lands was transferred to the state where the shipwreck is located.
 Federally owned shipwrecks do not belong to the finder (as they otherwise would under maritime law) and may not be salvaged by private parties.
 The act would apply to the Project if any shipwrecks are found to be present in the Project area.